 Responsible behaviour creates an environment which is conducive to effective learning and teaching.
 Misbehaviour carries consequences.
-A progressive series of consequences will be taken against individuals who choose not to engage in reasonable and respectable behaviour.
-Consequences may include: counselling, detention, parental involvement, formal interview with a Vice Principal, withdrawal of specific privileges, financial or community service restitution, temporary withdrawal, behaviour or performance contract, suspension, referral to community agencies, and/or expulsion.
+A progressive series of consequences will be taken against individuals who intentionally engage in irresponsible or disrespectful behaviour and those whose actions cause harm.
+Consequences/interventions may include: counselling, detention, parental involvement, formal interview with a Vice Principal, withdrawal of specific privileges, financial or community service restitution, temporary withdrawal, behaviour or performance contract, suspension, referral to community agencies, and/or expulsion.
 Consequences will be appropriate to the infraction.
-When consequences are assigned, the following will be taken into consideration:
+When consequences are assigned, each case is considered individually and the following will be taken into consideration: